teesloane/Auth-Boss/README.md

 ## [Sessions](https://en.wikipedia.org/wiki/Session_(web_analytics)) / [Session Management](https://www.owasp.org/index.php/Session_Management_Cheat_Sheet)

-Rather than attempt to begin with my simplistic attempt at describing Sessions, I will quote from the OWASP session management cheat sheet:
+Rather than attempt to begin with my simplistic attempt at describing sessions, I will quote from the OWASP session management cheat sheet:

 > A web session is a sequence of network HTTP request and response transactions associated to the same user.
 Modern and complex web applications require the retaining of information or status about each user for the duration of multiple requests.
 Therefore, sessions provide the ability to establish variables – such as access rights and localization settings – which will apply to each and every interaction a user has with the web application for the duration of the session.